CERN-IT-INNOVATION/quantum-gates/docs/source/index.rst

 Utility
 ~~~~~~~

-In performing quantum simulation, there are many steps that are
-performed repeatedly, such as :ref:`setup the IBM backend <setup_backend>`,
+In performing quantum simulation, there are many steps that are performed repeatedly, such as setup the IBM backend with
-loading the noise information as :ref:`DeviceParameters <deviceparameters>`,
-:ref:`transpiling the quantum circuits <create_qc_list>`, and executing the
+setup_backend(), loading the noise information as DeviceParameters, transpiling the quantum circuits with
-:ref:`simulation in parallel <multiprocessing_parallel_simulation>` on a
+create_qc_list(), and executing the simulation in parallel  with multiprocessing_parallel_simulation() on a
 powerful machine.
-For this reason, the most frequently used functions are
-part of the :doc:`utilities <utilities>`.
+For this reason, the most frequently used functions are part of the utilities.

 Structure